Ohio River Basin Congressional Caucus: History

 The caucus was founded on October 21, 2009, by then Rep. Shelley Moore Capito and Rep. Steve Driehaus in order to unite all members of Congress whose districts reside within the Ohio River Basin to work together to resolve issues faced by their constituents.

 The caucus was formed in conjunction with the Ohio River Valley Water Sanitation Commission, which is an organization that was formed by multiple state governments to manage and maintain the environmental quality of the Ohio River Valley.

 Members

 While all Congressional Caucuses work to recruit additional members who support their particular goals, The Ohio River Basin Caucus is unique in that it makes no attempt to recruit any member of Congress whose Congressional district does not fall within the boundary of the Ohio River Basin.
 Under this policy, membership for the Caucus is capped at fifty-five members of the House of Representatives and twenty-eight Senators.

 Current members

-Membership is as of the 117th Congress.
-Current members are listed in order of their seniority within the Caucus.

-Co-Chair Sen. Shelley Moore Capito (R-WV)

-Co-Chair Rep. John Yarmuth (D) (KY-3) Retiring at end of 117th Congress.